 Steps to Creating and Profiting From a Podcast

-Podcasting is an fun and affordable way to promote your business, connect with influencers, and tout your expertise.
+Podcasting is a fun and affordable way to promote your business, connect with influencers, and tout your expertise.
 Or you can start a podcast as a home business.

 Here’s how you can start a profitable podcast.

-- Who are you podcasting for?
-This is where target market comes in.
+This is where the target market comes in.
 Like any other home business or marketing strategy, you’ll save yourself a lot of time and money if you hone in on a market that wants what you’re offering.

-- Create graphics and a website for your podcast.
-The graphic will be used on podcast directories, as well as show up on your listeners devices.
+The graphic will be used on podcast directories, as well as show up on your listeners' devices.
 You also need a hub from which to share and promote your show.
-Many podcasters use WordPress to create their website because there are some great podcast related plugins, but you can use any option that gives you a professional web presence.
+Many podcasters use WordPress to create their website because there are some great podcast-related plugins, but you can use any option that gives you a professional web presence.

-- Make the commitment to your show.
 Once you start and have an audience, you’ll be expected to produce shows.
 This can’t be a haphazard thing or something you do only when you feel like it.
-It can help to plan 10 or more shows in advance and take time each week to plot out future show ideas to insure you always have something to record for your show.
+It can help to plan 10 or more shows in advance and take time each week to plot out future show ideas to ensure you always have something to record for your show.

 Gather Your Tools and Equipment

 The good news is that technology is more affordable than ever.
-Even so, you want quality equipment to insure good sound and editing.
+Even so, you want quality equipment to ensure good sound and editing.
 Here are the items you need to record your podcast.

-- Audio editing software.
 A long time, affordable (as in free) option for podcast editing has been Audacity.
-Mac users have Garageband standard on their machine.
-There are other audio editing options as well, but you’ll want to find one that allows you fix sound issues, cut segments, and add elements (i.e. your intro and outro).
+Mac users have Garageband standards on their machines.
+There are other audio editing options as well, but you’ll want to find one that allows you to fix sound issues, cut segments, and add elements (i.e. your intro and outro).
 Another option is to outsource audio editing.
-If you’re doing a video cast, you’ll want the same elements except it should edit video.
+If you’re doing a videocast, you’ll want the same elements except it should edit video.

-- Find a hosting service.
 Audio files are large, so you need a place where you can store it, and also, get playback options you can embed onto your website.
 Libsyn and SoundCloud are two of the most popular options.
-Podcastwebsites.com offers a single place for everything (website and podcast), if you like simplicity.
-It’s pricy for the beginner, but there are no limits on storage or bandwidth, which can jack up the price of podcasting with some other options.
+Podcastwebsites.com offers a single place for everything (website and podcast) if you like simplicity.
+It’s pricey for the beginner, but there are no limits on storage or bandwidth, which can jack up the price of podcasting with some other options.
 When choosing a service, consider whether or not they can distribute your show to iTunes and other popular podcast sources.
-You can do this yourself, but it’s a nice feature of the host can do it for you.
+You can do this yourself, but it’s a nice feature if the host can do it for you.